walt-id/waltid-identity/docs/mobile-wallet-development.md

 module in the coordinated unified-build checkout.
 These tests are
 self-contained: the Gradle tasks start an Enterprise mobile fixture server, provision the required issuer2/verifier2 resources, and run the actual Android or iOS mobile wallet calls against that fixture.
-They do not require `waltid-enterprise-quickstart`, ngrok, app-specific shell wrappers, or pre-created helper resources.

 Run these commands from the unified-build root, where `waltid-identity` and `waltid-identity-enterprise` are sibling checkouts: